schuang/mpi-tutorial/docs/source/slides/mpi-slides.md

 - For many problems, it is possible to come with a test case with a small number of processes manifesting the bug(s).

 - For best results, compile your code with debugging symbols included (`-g` option in GCC).
+    - Follow all good practice of using using `gdb`.

 - Example: